TechUnRestricted/WinDiskWriter/README.md

       🎨 <strong>Resolve UI drawing issues on Mac OS X Mavericks 10.9 and lower</strong><br>
          <sub>
            There are some UI drawing issues on some older Mac OS X versions due to different behaviour of some system views.<br>
-           It’s not critical at all, and it doesn’t affect anything, except the visuals.
+           It’s not critical at all, and it doesn’t affect functionality.
          </sub>
    </li>
 </ul>